codingfisch/codingfisch.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

     return affine.detach()
 {%endhighlight%}

-For people who have used PyTorch for deep learning, the `affine_registration` function should look very familiar.
+For people who have used PyTorch for deep learning, the code should look very familiar.
 It looks like [code which trains a neural net](https://github.com/pytorch/examples/blob/main/mnist/main.py)!

 Let's run through it, line by line: